 I found the original article from Popular Electronics at a site online.
-August 1966, Page 59 August 1966, Page 60 August 1966, Page 61 August 1966, Page 62 August 1966, Page 63 It is interesting that after I finished my project, running across the entire article and comparing my work with the original article.
+The article starts at page 59.
+It is a PDF file.
+American Radio History has lots of other free old magazine downloads.
+It is interesting that after I finished my project, running across the entire article and comparing my work with the original article.

 Good dx de N2DS!